uriapete/anim-list-frontend/README.md

 Using Jikan-TS, a TypeScript wrapper for Jikan, an unofficial API of MyAnimeList, for retrieving show data and information, and React as a frontend, the site aims to be quick and easy to use.

 ### Where is it?
-Hold on there, pardner!
-Construction's in progress!
+You can find it [here](https://anime-moelist.netlify.app/)!
+Note: it is still under heavy construction.

 ## User Stories
 ### MVP
 As a user, I want to be able to...
-- [ ] Search up a show by title and see results in order to be able to find information easily
+- [x] Search up a show by title and see results in order to be able to find information easily
 - [ ] See detailed information about shows in order to be able to know what the show is about
 ### Stretch/Extra
 As a user, I want to be able to...